(Updated February 2020)

 I often hear people say that they have to hire their friend because they’re worried that their friendship would be damaged if they don’t.
 Right there?
 That’s the reason not to hire them.
 If your friendship hinges on you hiring your friend to buy or sell a house, imagine how that friendship will be harmed if things go south?

 What about a commission discount?

 It might seem like a big advantage if your friend is offering you a discount on commission…but what are you giving up in exchange?
 Are they going to skimp on marketing costs?
-Prioritize higher paying clients in front of you?
+Prioritize higher-paying clients in front of you?
 Cheaper is rarely better.

 Are expectations clear?

-When realtors work with their friends, there are often unspoken expectations that can lead to trouble.
-Realtors may assume that their friends already know what their job entails, but they rarely do.
+When REALTORS work with their friends, there are often unspoken expectations that can lead to trouble.
+Agents may assume that their friends already know what their job entails, but they rarely do.
 Friends might want special treatment and extra services, which is OK – as long as everybody understands what’s expected.
 When you mix friendship and business, outlining all of the expectations on both sides is critical.